jina-ai/clip-as-service/README.md

 ```bash
 python app.py -num_worker=4 -model_dir /tmp/english_L-12_H-768_A-12/
 ```
 This will start a service with four workers, meaning that it can handle up to four **concurrent** requests.
+More concurrent requests will be queued in a load balancer.
+Details can be found in our [FAQ](#faq-on-technical-details) and [the benchmark on number of clients](#speed-wrt-num_client)

 #### 3. Use Client to Get Sentence Encodes
 > :children_crossing: NOTE: please make sure your project includes [`client.py`](service/client.py), as we need to import `BertClient` class from this file.
 This is the **only file** that you will need as a client.
 You don't even need Tensorflow on client.